Mammalian cell lines used in antibody engineering and expression system

 Indeed, the DNA de novo synthesis (in which a methyl or formyl group is transferred from an activated from of tetrahydrofolate) is blocked by Aminopterin.
 When the de novo pathway is blocked, cells utilize the salvage pathway, which bypasses the aminopterin block by converting purines and pyrimidines directly into DNA.
 The enzymes catalyzing the salvage pathway include hypoxanthine-guanine phosphorribosyl transferase (HGPRT) and thymidine kinase (TK).
 This pathway can convert hypoxanthine in IMP, a reaction catalysed by HGPRT.
 It can also convert thymidine in dTMP, a reaction catalysed by TK.

-On this medium, only cells which have functionnal HGPRT and TK will grow via the salvage pathway.
+On this medium, only cells which have functional HGPRT and TK will grow via the salvage pathway.

 HAT